-- Progress against your learning questions: How have you approached them and who have you worked with around each one? - We outline more detailed outcome-level questions that are linked to empowerment (creating safe spaces, building confidence and skills), alliance building and influencing instruments. - Change stories: At the end of your project, we would like to ask you to think about narrating a story that depicts the change on an individual or a group that your project has contributed to.
+- Progress against your learning questions: How have you approached them and who have you worked with around each one? - We have outlined some more detailed outcome-level questions that are linked to empowerment (creating safe spaces, building confidence and skills), alliance building and influencing instruments. - Change stories: At the end of your project, we would like to ask you to think about narrating a story that depicts the change on an individual or a group that your project has contributed to.
 The way that you will narrate the story is completely open: It could be in a narrative form, audio, video, etc. We have classified the categories of change that we would like to zoom in, on the report itself.
 Our global Monitoring and Evaluation officer is at your disposal for any questions in relation to the stories.

 In general, to ensure learning from the process is not lost, grantees should reflect on the learning journey of the programme.
-Based on the organisation's change agenda and learning questions, grantees are invited to participate in local learning events or national and global communities of practice.
-Grantees contribute with their project experiences to a process of learning about transformational change based on practical experiences.
+Based on the organisation's change agenda and learning questions, grantees will be invited to participate in local learning events or national and global communities of practice.
+Grantees will be contributing with their project experiences to a process of learning about transformational change based on practical experiences.
 We also suggest, a project based reflection.
-We recommend to conduct an evaluation with the organisation, key target group and stakeholders on the challenges faced and strategies developed to overcome these; on the engagement process of all stakeholders.
+We recommend carrying out an evaluation with the organisation, key target group and stakeholders on the challenges faced and strategies developed to overcome these; on the engagement process of all stakeholders.
 It can be useful to write up your thoughts on the process as well as the outcomes and any thoughts you have regarding the socialisation of the knowledge/learning products and how they could be used more widely in Voice.
-The Voice Country Team is able to support and provide guidance.
+The Voice Country Team will be able to support and provide guidance.

-Financial reporting also depends on the size and the life span of the grant and is therefore included in the grant agreement.
+Financial reporting also depends on the size and the life span of the grant and will therefore be included in the grant agreement.
 Financial reports need to be delivered in the template provided.

-Your organisation maintains a separate ledger for the Voice grant that includes all project expenses.
-Based on this ledger you calculate the project expenses per budget line, register this in the appropriate column in the template, and calculate in a separate column how much is money is left for that budget line and percentage.
-You may shift funds from one budget line to another, but only to a maximum of 10% and you always inform the Voice national team about such changes.
-If you require changes over 10% you have to obtain approval of the Voice team beforehand.
+Your organisation will maintain a separate ledger for the Voice grant that includes all project expenses.
+Based on this ledger you will calculate the project expenses per budget line, register this in the appropriate column in the template and calculate in a separate column how much money is left for that budget line and percentage.
+You may shift funds from one budget line to another, but only to a maximum of 10% and you will always inform the Voice team about such changes in advance.
+If you required changes over 10% you will have to obtain approval of the Voice team beforehand.

-Supporting documents, that prove that you made the expenditures, need to be kept on file for a period of 10 years after the project ended for a possible audit.
-More details on which supporting documents you need to keep on file are given to you by the Voice Country Team.
+Supporting documents, that prove that you made the expenditures, will need to be kept on file for a period of 10 years after the project ended for a possible audit.
+More details on which supporting documents you need to keep on file will be given to you by the Voice Country and/or Coordination Team.